programmerfriend/programmerfriend.github.io/_posts/2018-11-28-best-text-editor-for-programming.md

 tags: [texteditor, tools]
 ---

 Over the last years I often switched Text Editors.
 I think this choice is really much personal and can change over time.
-In this article I want to showcase the Best Text Editor for Programming (at least for myself) that I came across so far.
+In this article I want to showcase the Best Text Editors for Programming <!--more-->(at least for myself) that I came across so far.
 At the moment I would even consider myself to be using multiple editors at the same time – but more about this in just a moment.

 ----